Please ensure Javascript is enabled for purposes of website accessibility

 Undercover Artist Festival Director

-As an actor, Madeleine has been recognised for her performance as Dr Emma Brookner in The Normal Heart (Ad Astra Theatre) with a Matilda Award nomination for Best Supporting Actor in an Independent Production.
+As an actor, Madeleine has been recognised for her performance as Dr Emma Brookner in The Normal Heart (Ad Astra Theatre) with a Matilda Award for Best Supporting Actor in an Independent Production.

 A professional headshot of Madeleine.
 She has long red hair and is wearing a black top and smiling.

-Image: Madeleine Little’s headshot, photography by Nick Morrissey
+Image: Madeleine Little’s headshot.
+Photography by Nick Morrissey

-Undercover Artist Festival Producer
+Undercover Artist Festival Trainee Producer: Events

-The Undercover Artist team want to acknowledge the hard work and support of their colleagues at CPL – Choice, Passion, Life.
+The Undercover Artist team want to acknowledge the hard work and support of their colleagues at Access Arts and CPL – Choice, Passion, Life.
 From Development and Sponsorships through to Marketing and more, Undercover Artist could not do what we do without them.
 The team would also like to thank former producers Hana Tow and Paul Adams for their contributions to the success of Undercover Artist, and acknowledge the 2021 Festival Steering Group for their guidance.